 Completion of additional work missed in the lesson given if needed:

 Children need to understand the language of impact and consequence.
 If you are not focused in lessons, then you will need to do the work in ‘your time’.
 This should be explained especially to younger children that their own time is at play time/lunch time.
 For older children this might be work sent home where this is discussed with the parent and the work needs to be delivered back to the teacher the next day.

 Where the child’s behaviour has escalated through the lesson significantly and Step 2, 3 and 4 have been used but have not effective, support from SLT should be requested and the child removed from the room.
-This should be seen as the last resort where either the child or other children in the class are not safe or it is impossible for the teacher to teach the class.
+This should be seen as the last resort where either the child or other children in the class are not safe or behaviour is disrupting teaching and learning and it is therefore impossible for the teacher to teach the class.

 Communication with parent/carer

-If a child has two incidents in a week requiring reflection in another classroom, the class teacher must inform parents.
+If a child has three incidents in a week requiring reflection in another classroom, the class teacher must inform parents.